 In addition, the stair steps of the chimney are the perfect resting places for snow, rain, frost, ice, and any type of liquid that you generally want away from the chimney.

-Back then, they didn’t really have a quick and easy way to protect the chimney shoulder, but luckily, modern chimney masons can either build a new chimney shoulder that is safe from rain, or they can repair your existing one and modernize it.
+Back then, they didn’t really have a quick and easy way to protect the chimney shoulder, but masonry chimney repair nowadays can either build a new chimney shoulder that is safe from rain, or they can repair your existing one and modernize it.

 The fireplace and chimney repair cost should be one of your concern to properly manage your finance.